hapax/hapax.github.io/assets/minimal-networks.md

 ---

-Suppose we have completely pruned the network so that there is a single path between any two nodes.
+Once we have completely pruned the network, there is only a single path connecting any two nodes $A$ and $B$.
-The resulting network layout is called a *tree*.
+Such a network is called a *tree* because of the way it branches.
+Our reasoning shows that minimal networks are always trees.

 ### 3.2.
 Counting hubs <a id="sec-3-2" name="sec-3-2"></a>